clash-lang/clash-lang.org/content/blog/0006-linear-clash.md

 where the data and synchronisation part of a channel become syntactically seperated, and you'll quickly use the overview of what's going on.
 It becomes worse when you get to protocols like AXI4, where you're the consumer of some data, and the producer of some other data.

-The interface just becomes so much nice if you could simply write:
+The interface just becomes so much nicer if you could simply write:

 {{< highlight haskell >}}
-type DataConsumer1 = DataIn1 -> SyncOut1
+type DataProducer1 = Sync1 -> Data1
-type DataConsumer2 = DataIn2 -> SyncOut2
+type DataProducer2 = Sync2 -> Data2
-type DataProducer3 = SyncIn3 -> DataOut3
+type DataConsumer3 = Data3 -> Sync3
-type DataConsumer4 = DataIn4 -> SyncOut4
+type DataProducer4 = Sync4 -> Data4

-topEntity :: DataConsumer1 -> DataConsumer2 -> DataProducer3 -> DataConsumer4
+topEntity :: DataProducer1 -.
+DataProducer2 -.
+DataConsumer3 -.
+DataConsumer4
 topEntity c1 c2 p3 = c4
  where
   ...
 {{< / highlight >}}

+Also note that it's impossible to convert between the two, and so we really need linear types for the above API to work safely.